Answers to common questions about the Microsoft Azure Marketplace

 - Is there a support forum for Azure Marketplace?

-There currently is not an Azure Marketplace forum.
+There is an Azure Marketplace forum and it can be found here.

 - Whom do I contact if I am a Publisher with publishing or offer management questions?